Learning quantum phases via single-qubit disentanglement: Methdology

-In our framework, the environment consists of a quantum circuit that starts as the identity at the beginning of each episode.
-It is built incrementally at each step by the agent, choosing a gate from $\mathcal{G}$ according to the policy $\pi$ encoded in the deep neural network, as shown in Fig.~\ref{fig:flow}.
+In our framework, the environment's state consists of a quantum circuit initialized as an identity at the beginning of each episode.
+The agent incrementally constructs the circuit at every step by selecting a gate from $\mathcal{G}$ according to the policy $\pi$ encoded in the deep neural network, as depicted in Fig.~\ref{fig:flow} (a).

-In particular, we consider a gate set $\mathcal{G}$ consisting of single-qubit rotation (along with x, y, or z-direction), Hadamard, and controlled-NOT (CNOT) gates.
-Together, they form a universal gate set.
-Whereas continuous variables parameterize rotation gates, respectively, the CNOT and Hadmard are fixed gates.
-All of the parameters of single-qubit rotation gates are initialized to $\pi$.
-Notice that the operation space is limited, which performs on the nearest qubits or next-nearest qubits of the target qubit.
+We consider a gate set $\mathcal{G}$ that includes single-qubit rotations (along the x, y, or z-directions), Hadamard, and controlled-NOT (CNOT) gates, which together form a universal gate set.
+Rotation gates are parameterized by continuous variables, while CNOT and Hadamard gates are fixed.
+All single-qubit rotation gate parameters are initialized to $\pi$.
+It is important to note that the operation space is limited, acting only on the nearest or next-nearest qubits of the target qubit.

+At each time step, the reinforcement learning agent is provided with an input vector that encapsulates the architecture of the quantum circuit $U_t$.
+This representation employs an array $s_t$, wherein each element corresponds to a quantum gate belonging to the predetermined gate set (see Fig.~\ref{fig:flow} (b)).